 In the distortion metrics I have created, where 0 is no distortion and bigger numbers are worse, AuthaGraph ranks at an impressive 0.265 in terms of average angular distortion.
 That’s compared to Mollweide’s 0.594, Behrmann’s 0.534, and Winkel Tripel’s 0.415.
 Of course, the former two are actually authalic.
 AuthaGraph sacrifices this property, generating an average size distortion of 0.399.
 That pales in comparison to Mercator’s 0.845 but is still greater than Winkel Tripel’s 0.231.
 The unique advantage of AuthaGraph over Winkel Tripel, though, is that the size distortion is well-confined to the four singularities, which can be placed far enough away from inhabited areas that it actually appears quite close to being equal-area.
 While this projection has some questionable design decisions (I’m not a fan of the Pacific Ocean in the middle of the map), mathematically speaking, this is not a projection with which to be trifled.

-Edit: Credit where credit is due.
-Apparently the authalic distance mapping I created to make my tetrahedron authalic is equivalent to that of the “Vertex-oriented great circle projection” published alongside many others in
+Edit: The authalic distance mapping I created to make my tetrahedron authalic is equivalent to that of the “Vertex-oriented great circle projection” published alongside many others in

 (2006) “A ‘Slice-and-Dice’ Approach to Area Equivalence in Polyhedral Map Projections”, Cartography and Geographic Information Science, 33:4, 269-286,